-What is a High-Functioning Alcoholic?
+What Is a High-Functioning Alcoholic?

-These people may be successful and productive in their careers, family life, and social life.
-They could even occupy a high position or excel in their field.
-As a result, their alcoholism is often overlooked by their loved ones and their circle of friends.
+These people may be successful and productive in their careers, family lives, and social lives.
+They may occupy high positions or excel in their fields.
+As a result, their alcoholism may be overlooked by their loved ones and their circle of friends.